Rev. Shawn Barnett

 Music Teacher

-Nicole Busarow is a child of God, daughter, sister, wife, and mother of three.
-Mrs. Busarow holds a masters of sacred Music degree from the University of Notre Dame and a bachelor of music degree in church music – organ from Valparaiso University.
+Nicole Busarow is a child of God, daughter, sister, wife, and mother of four.
+Mrs. Busarow holds a Masters of Sacred Music Degree from the University of Notre Dame and a Bachelor of Music Degree in Church Music – Organ from Valparaiso University.
 She has taught and played music for more than a decade in churches and schools in Michigan and Indiana.
-She also teaches private lessons and for the Fort Wayne Children’s Choir.
+She also teaches private lessons.

 Nathan Klumpp